Privacy Office, Department of Homeland Security.

-Records in this system are stored electronically or on paper in secure facilities in a locked drawer behind a locked door.
-The records are stored on magnetic disc, tape, digital media, and CD-ROM.Start Printed Page 39410
+DHS stores records in this system electronically or on paper in secure facilities in a locked drawer behind a locked door.
+The records are stored on servers, magnetic disc, tape, digital media, and CD-ROM.Start Printed Page 19990

-Records may be retrieved by name or personal identifier.
+DHS may retrieve records by name or other personal identifier.

 Retention and disposal:

-The WLS will maintain a near real time mirror of the TSDB, and will not retain historical copies of the TSDB.
-The WLS will be synchronized with the TSDB.
-When the FBI/TSC adds, modifies, or deletes data from the TSDB, the WLS will duplicate these functions almost simultaneously, and that information will then be passed to DHS and its authorized Component systems.
+The WLS maintains a near real-time feed of the TSDB, and does not retain historical copies of the TSDB.
+The WLS is synchronized with the TSDB.
+When the FBI/TSC adds, modifies, or deletes data from TSDB, WLS duplicates these functions almost simultaneously, and that information is then passed to DHS and its authorized Component systems.
 DHS does not manipulate the data within TSDB feed received by WLS.
-The authorized DHS Component that is screening individuals will maintain, separate from the WLS, a record of a match or possible match with the TSDB and DHS will retain this information in accordance with the DHS component specific SORNs identified in this notice.
+The authorized DHS Component that is screening individuals will maintain, separate from WLS, a record of a match or possible match with TSDB and DHS will retain this information in accordance with the DHS Component specific SORNs identified in this notice.

 System Manager and address:

-Executive Director, Passenger Systems Program Office, Office of Information Technology, Customs and Border Protection, 7400 Fullerton Rd, Springfield, VA.
+Executive Director, Passenger Systems Program Directorate, Office of Information and Technology, U.S. Customs and Border Protection, 7400 Fullerton Rd, Springfield, VA 22153.

 The Secretary of Homeland Security has exempted this system from the notification, access, and amendment procedures of the Privacy Act because it is a law enforcement system.
-However, DHS and its components will consider individual requests to determine whether or not information may be released.
-Thus, individuals seeking notification of and access to any record contained in this system of records, or seeking to contest its content, may submit a request in writing to the Headquarters or component FOIA Officer, whose contact information can be found at http://www.dhs.gov/foia under “contacts.”
-If an individual believes more than one component maintains Privacy Act records concerning him or her the individual may submit the request to the Chief Privacy Officer and Chief Freedom of Information Act Officer, Department of Homeland Security, 245 Murray Drive, SW., Building 410, STOP-0655, Washington, DC 20528.
+However, DHS and its Components will consider individual requests to determine whether or not information may be released.
+Thus, individuals seeking notification of and access to any record contained in this system of records, or seeking to contest its content, may submit a request in writing to the Headquarters or component Freedom of Information Act (FOIA) Officer, whose contact information can be found at http://www.dhs.gov/foia under “contacts.”
+If an individual believes more than one component maintains Privacy Act records concerning him or her the individual may submit the request to the Chief Privacy Officer and Chief FOIA Officer, Department of Homeland Security, 245 Murray Drive SW., Building 410, STOP-0655, Washington, DC 20528.

-When seeking records about yourself from this system of records or any other Departmental system of records your request must conform with the Privacy Act regulations set forth in 6 CFR Part 5.
+When seeking records about yourself from this system of records or any other Departmental system of records, your request must conform with the Privacy Act regulations set forth in 6 CFR part 5.
 You must first verify your identity, meaning that you must provide your full name, current address, and date and place of birth.
 You must sign your request, and your signature must either be notarized or submitted under 28 U.S.C.
-1746, a law that permits statements to be made under penalty of perjury, as a substitute for notarization.
+1746, a law that permits statements to be made under penalty of perjury as a substitute for notarization.
 While no specific form is required, you may obtain forms for this purpose from the Chief Privacy Officer and Chief FOIA Officer at http://www.dhs.gov/foia or 1-866-431-0486.
 In addition, you should:

-- If your request is seeking records pertaining to another living individual, you must include a statement from that individual certifying his/her agreement for you to access his/her records.
+If your request is seeking records pertaining to another living individual, you must include a statement from that individual certifying his/her agreement for you to access his or her records.

-Without this bulleted information the component(s) may not be able to conduct an effective search, and your request may be denied due to lack of specificity or lack of compliance with applicable regulations.
+Without the above information, the Component(s) may not be able to conduct an effective search, and your request may be denied due to lack of specificity or lack of compliance with applicable regulations.

 Record access procedures: